Floflis/Floflis-UI/README.md

 ----------
 # Description #

 Describe WS.js is like describing the sensation of sex.
 But I can explain in a human-understandable way!
 Imagine a world when the BIOS we know and OS are merged.
 Then we have the DCRS.
 Imagine the OS we know running in a environment and only doing settings for our work ecosystem while DCRS do the advanced settings.
 Then we have WS.js running on DCRS.
+For final user the sensation is that DCRS is the BIOS and WS.js the operating system (OS).
+But technically DCRS is the OS and WS.js the work system (WS)!

 WS is a achronym for Work System.
 This is a new concept, when operating system (DCRS) do the advanced settings and WS the basic ambient for work.
 DCRS for settings, WS.js for your work!